-There are four distinct stages in the life of a fly : egg, larva, pupa and adult.
+There are four distinct stages in the life of a fly: egg, larva, pupa and adult.
 Based on the temperature, it takes from 6 to 42 days for the egg to form into the adult fly.
-The length of life is normally 2–3 weeks however in cooler conditions it might be as long as three months.
+The length of life is normally 2–3 weeks, however in cooler conditions it might be as long as three months.

-EGG STAGE: The life cycle of a house fly starts in the egg organize.
+EGG STAGE: The life cycle of a house fly starts with the egg organize.
 A female house fly is equipped for laying up to 150 eggs at once.
 Over a time of a couple days, she will deliver five or six bunches of eggs.
 Female house flies support soggy, dim surfaces, for example, fertilizer, excrement and other deteriorating natural material for egg laying.
 House fly eggs take after individual grains of rice.
-Eggs are normally laid in masses on natural material, for example, litter.
+Eggs are normally laid in masses of natural material, for example, litter.
 Incubating happens inside a couple of hours.
 The youthful hatchlings tunnel into the reproducing material; they should get oxygen from the environment and can, therefore, survive only where adequate natural air is accessible.

 LARVAE STAGE: The larvae of most species are thin, white, legless maggots that grow quickly, going through three instars.

 - Initially encourages on liquid radiated from the body.